 Ever since delivering that inspiring address, which ultimately brought a nation together, speculations had begun to circulate about his future political aspirations.

 The rumors got even stronger after his retirement from football.
-But, he has ruled out making a move to politics and run for the presidency.
+But, he has ruled out making a move to politics and running for the presidency.
 However, he did express his intention to lead the Ivory Coast Football Federation.

 The United Nations Development Programme (UNDP) assigned him as a goodwill ambassador.
 He donated £3m to fund the construction of a hospital in his native town Abidjan.